AbsaOSS/absaoss.github.io/abris.md

 ---
 layout: default
-title: Atum
+title: ABRiS
 ---

-For now, please refer to the GitHub repository of [Atum](https://github.com/AbsaOSS/Atum)
+For now, please refer to the GitHub repository of [Atum](https://github.com/AbsaOSS/ABRiS)